- Monthly Theme: Slashers

 Sean: Yes!
 Nancy is totally Cassandra, and also all the women are kind of weak and dysfunctional.
 She keeps talking about how she needs Glenn to be there to save her, but she doesn’t really.
 She’s kind of a bitch to Glenn, actually.

 Kristine: It’s weird, because I wrote myself a note when we were watching that just said, “Crazy girl trope again, hate it.”
 But she does triumph, so what are we to make of that?
 And, yes, she is shrewish to Glenn.

 Sean: Yeah, she’s a bit of shrill pill the whole movie, running around going “Daddy!” a lot.
 But I’ll tell you what made me the most upset rewatching it with you.
 When Tina is killed with Rod in the room… By the way: Um… Rod.

 Sean: But anyway, it is all a totally coded way of talking about sexual and domestic violence…

 Kristine: I agree.

 Kristine: I agree with that.
 I guess the only explanation is that Nancy is a Cassandra, so she already “knows” about Freddy even before she knows, right?
 So that is why she believes Rod.
-She also didn’t seem upset when Glenn died!
-She was just like, yep, told you!
+She also didn’t seem upset when Glenn dies.
+She was just like, ‘Yep, told you.’